Rahulbeniwal26119/url-shortner-with-db-sharding/README.md

-# Quick Demonstration of DB Sharding using FastAPI to create URL Shortner
+# Quick Demonstration of DB Sharding using FastAPI to create naive URL Shortner